ArchanaRobin/Credit-Card-Fraud-Detection-EDA-and-Modeling/README.md

 We decided to address this complex problem by implementing machine learning models to identify fraudulent transactions based on users’ behavior.

+## List of items:
+## Introduction to Credit Card Fraud Detection

+ - Model Exploration and Preprocessing

+ - Model Performance and Evaluation

+ - Conclusion

+ - Reference

+### Introduction
+One major challenge credit card companies face year after year is to identify fraudulent transactions.

+Many controls have been implemented to address this issue.
+However, most solutions add additional burdens to the customers.

+We decided to address this complex problem by implementing machine learning models to identify fraudulent transactions based on users’ behavior.

+We present a synthetic dataset generated using the simulator called PaySim as an approach to such a problem.
+The dataset is highly imbalanced.
+Here We applied Various algorithms.
+In this case 1 step is 1 hour of time.
+Total steps 744 (30 days simulation).

+Model Exploration and Preprocessing
+Performed procedures:
+Data Wrangling and Exploration

+Reading, understanding, cleaning, and visualising the data Preprocessing

+Preparing the data for modeling
+Exploratory Data Analysis Summary
+There are 8213 fraud transactions reported.
+There are 4116 Fraud transaction in CASH_OUT and 4097 in TRANSFER
  ### Model Exploration and Preprocessing

   #### Performed procedures: